phac-nml/plasmidprofiler-galaxy/docs/galaxy/usage.md

 ## Preparing Sequence Reads

-SNVPhyl makes use of a data structure in Galaxy called [Dataset Collections][].
+Plasmid Profiler makes use of a data structure in Galaxy called [Dataset Collections][].
 Dataset collections allow the grouping of files into a single entry in Galaxy to execute in a workflow.
-The SNVPhyl workflow assumes all sequence reads are combined in a paired-end dataset collection, which will properly associated each pair of sequence reads files.
+The Plasmid Profiler workflow assumes all sequence reads are combined in a paired-end dataset collection, which will properly associated each pair of sequence reads files.

 To construct a paired dataset collection of reads in Galaxy, please do the following: